Level up your LEG DAY with these 10 BEST lower body exercises that get results!

 What is the difference between a back squat and front squat?
 Back squats target more of the posterior chain, or the back of your body (lower back, glutes and hamstrings).
 Whereas, front squats target more of the anterior chain, or the front of your body (quads and upper back).

 Start in a standing position, feet hip-width apart or slightly wider, core engaged.
 Place one dumbbell, horizontally, on your upper back, neck and shoulders.
 Holding each head of the dumbbell with one hand.

-With chest up, lower down into a squat, pushing your hips back and down till your hips align with your knees (making a 90-degree angle with your hips and knees).
+With chest up, lower down into a squat, pushing your hips back and down until your hips align with your knees (making a 90-degree angle with your hips and knees).
 Knees push out towards your outer three toes.